alanzchen/static-motion/README.md

 ## Get Started

 1. Fork this project.
-2. Modify `conf.py` as needed.
-3. Turn on Travis CI for your forked repository.
+2. Turn on Travis CI for your forked repository.
-4. Get your access token at Netlify and set the following environment variable on Travis CI's setting page:
+3. Get your access token at Netlify and set the following environment variables on Travis CI's setting page:
+   See `conf.py` for example.
    - `ACCESS_TOKEN`: fill your Netlify access token.
       (Remember to secure it!)
    - `SITE_ID`: The "API ID" of your Netlify site.
-5. Bang!
+   - `index`: The URL of your  index page on [Notion.so](notion.so).
+   - `title_sep`: Your title separator.
+No space around!
+   - `description`: Your site description.
+   - `base_url`: Your site URL.
+   - `twitter`: Your twitter ID.
+      Declare an empty string if you do not want it.
+4. Bang!
+Wait a few minutes and your site will be up!

 ## Debugging